 - Passing the AR State Specific Exam

-In order to insure that all approved applicants have the opportunity to register with NCEES the cutoff dates are January 1 for the April exams, and July 1 for the October exams.
+The NCEES PS exam is administered year-round, the State Specific, in April and October.
+The cutoff dates for the State Specific Exam is January 1 for the April exams, and July 1 for the October exams.
 Applicants should take note that all documentation must be received by the cutoff date.
 Applications completed after this date will be held for the next exam administration.

 Approved applicants will receive PS and State Specific exam fee payment instructions.
 For the PS exam, you will be directed to www.NCEES.org where you will register, log-in, sign-up and pay.
 For the State Specific, you'll receive "payment due-to-the-Board" instructions.